awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_gettingstarted.md

    EnableKinesisStreamingDestinationResponse enableKdsResponse = ddbClient.enableKinesisStreamingDestination(enableKdsRequest);
    ```

-1. Follow the instructions in the Kinesis Data Streams developer guide to [read](https://docs.aws.amazon.com/streams/latest/dev/building-consumers.html) from the created data stream\.
+1. Follow the instructions in the *Kinesis Data Streams Developer Guide* to [read](https://docs.aws.amazon.com/streams/latest/dev/building-consumers.html) from the created data stream\.

-1. Use the code snippet below to de\-serialize the stream content
+1. Use the following code snippet  to deserialize the stream content\.

    ```
    /**